Geoff Walden

 Entrance to a tunnel of the Anlage A complex in 1945.
 The tunnel entrances were comparatively small, to protect against bomb blasts, and the tunnels themselves were taller and wider a short distance inside.
 Steel blast doors were planned for the entrances, but none were installed.
 (U.S. Army photo)

 Similar view today (this may be the same tunnel entrance).
-The entrance to Tunnel 4 is open today, with the adjacent Tunnel 5 being used as a mine, with dual railroad tracks entering through the vertical sliding doors.
+These are the entrances to Tunnels 4 and 5.
+Tunnel 5 is used by the mining industry today, with dual railroad tracks entering through the vertical sliding doors.

 AnlangeAnow1.jpg (28124 bytes)